 8. If the Purchase Order has been denied by FCD, return it to the state agency for corrections.
-If the Purchase Order has been approved by FCD, CRB will sign the contract, fully executing it.
+If the Purchase Order has been approved by FCD, CRB will sign the contract.
 CRB return signed contracts to the state agency.
 Contracts should be attached to the PO as supporting documentation.